vianuevm/cppStyle/README.md

 1) style_grader_main.py (driver) creates a StyleRubric, which does the heavy lifting.

-2) The StyleRubric calls "grade_student_file" function on all files.

-3) The grade_student_file function pulls all enabled functions out of rubric.ini, looks them up in their respective files and plugs them in for grading.
+2) StyleRubric.load_functions pulls all enabled functionalities out of rubric.ini, looks them up in their respective files and plugs them in for grading.

-4) Then this happens:
+3) The StyleRubric then calls "grade_student_file" function on all files:

        for self.current_line_num, code in enumerate(clean_code):
             for function in self.single_line_checks: function(self, code)